 Principle 6: The FRFI should enter into written arrangements that set out the rights and responsibilities of each party.

 OSFI expects third-party arrangements to be supported by a written contract or other agreement (e.g., service level agreement) that sets out the rights and responsibilities of each party and which has been reviewed by the FRFI’s legal counsel.
 OSFI recognizes that there are certain third-party arrangements for which a customized contract may not be feasible, or for which a formal contract or agreement may not exist.
 Please see Section 3 of this Guideline for OSFI expectations related to such third-party arrangements.

 To manage the risks associated with each third-party arrangement, the FRFI should structure its written agreement with the third party in a manner that allows it to meet the expectations set out in this Guideline.
 OSFI expects the FRFI to include in written agreements for high-risk and critical arrangements the provisions that are set out in Annex 2 of this Guideline.Footnote 9

 Principle 7: Throughout the duration of the third-party arrangement, the FRFI and third party should establish and maintain appropriate measures to protect the confidentiality, integrity and availability of records and data.

 Third-party agreements are expected to set out each party’s responsibilities for the confidentiality, availability and integrity of records and data.
 Agreements should establish, among other things:

-In addition, these agreements should specify that the FRFI’s data and records be isolated from those of other clients at all times, including during the transfer process and under adverse conditions (e.g., disruption of services).
-Data and records should be subject to the same standard of protection at the third party as they would be at the FRFI.
+As appropriate, these agreements should also specify that the FRFI’s data and records be isolated from those of other clients at all times, including during the transfer process and under adverse conditions (e.g., disruption of services).
+Based on the level of risk, data and records should be subject to the equivalent standard of protection at the third party that they would be at the FRFI.